4sh3/smartContract/README.md

 ## How to use the Smart Contract
 1. Upload the Smart Contract to an Address with the "Quanity of tokens", "name_of_the_Token" and "symbol_of_the_token".
-2. I recommend you to test the Smart Contract on live.
+2. I recommend you to test the Smart Contract to understand it.
 3. Show the address of the Smart Contract in your website and let the visitors exchange their Ethers for your Tokens automatically.

 If you have doubts about how to use the SC you can find me on LinkedIn: https://www.linkedin.com/in/jordi-piqueras-50b439b9/.